OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 taxonomic reference, while others come directly from phylogenies submitted to Open Tree curators via our taxonomy curation features.
 OTT also contains more homonyms as compared to its sources.
-Many of these duplicated names are artifacts of the synthesis heuristics.
+Many of these duplicated names are artifacts of the assembly heuristics.
 For our purposes, these are not of great concern - when mapping OTUs in trees to taxa in OTT, we generally restrict mapping to a specific taxonomic context, and if there are multiple matches to OTT taxa with the same